Low-Code And No-Code: The Twins Simplifying Business Process Automation

 Since it is possible to execute high-level changes in workflow and business processes by an individual with low-code or no-code applications, it is advisable to have a management-level oversight to control the overall process and prevent abrupt changes in workflow.
 Proper documentation and DevOps can ensure the smooth functioning of the entire business process.

-Non-professional developers - also known as “citizen developers” are able to enter a development zone, which was earlier reserved only for programmers or coders.
-Today, citizen developers are able to permeate areas like creating UI and providing appropriate UX.
+Non-professional developers, also known as “citizen developers,” can enter a development zone that was earlier reserved only for programmers or coders.
+Today, citizen developers can permeate areas like creating UI and providing appropriate UX.

 Also Read: Proven Methods To Empower Customer Support Teams

-Developing mobile functionality, analytics, and customizations can all be done by citizen developers who can be aided in turn by a single professional software developer.
-The turnaround time for the same can be lowered dramatically as application development and the information related to it is accessible to everyone.
+Citizen developers can develop mobile functionality, analytics, and customizations, which can be aided by a single professional software developer.
+The turnaround time for these can be lowered dramatically, as application development and related information are accessible to everyone.

 1. Advanced toolbox